utshomax/postman-docs/src/pages/docs/collaborating-in-postman/manage-public-elements.md

 The dashboard's **Collection JSON Links** tab displays all the collections with existing JSON links.

-As a Community Manager, you can view or delete a collection JSON link.
+As a Community Manager or Super Admin, you can view or delete a collection JSON link.
 In addition to the collection name, the dashboard displays more information about the date the link was updated on, who updated the link, and the JSON link.

 #### Collection Access Keys